ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-07-30-data-centric-ml.md

 2017](#zhang2017mtlsurvey)).

-Given these differences, there are two major multi-task learning setups for deep neural networks: *hard* and *soft*.
+Given these differences, there are two major multi-task learning setups for deep neural networks: *hard* and *soft* parameter sharing.
 Both of which are based on how the parameters are shared across hidden layers:
 * *Hard parameter sharing:* the hidden layers are shared across tasks, with task-specific layers near the output.
 This approach reduces overfitting in the order of the number of tasks ([Baxter, 1997](#baxter1997mtl)).